PaDPaF: Partial Disentanglement with Partially-Federated GANs: Experiments

-In our MNIST experiments, we generate a federated dataset by partitioning MNIST equally on all clients and then adding a different data augmentation for each client.
-This way, we can test whether our model can generate global instances unseen to the client based on its own data augmentation.
-The data augmentations in the figures are as follows (in order): 1) zoom in, 2) zoom out, 3) colour inversion, 4) Gaussian blur, 5) horizontal flip, 6) vertical flip, 7) rotation of at most 40 degrees, and 8) brightness jitter.
+\textbf{MNIST.} In our MNIST experiments, we generate a federated dataset by partitioning MNIST equally on all clients and then adding a different data augmentation for each client.
+This way, we can test whether our model can generate global instances unseen to some clients based on their data augmentation.
+The data augmentations in the figures are as follows (in order): 1) zoom in, 2) zoom out, 3) color inversion, 4) Gaussian blur, 5) horizontal flip, 6) vertical flip, 7) rotation of at most 40 degrees, and 8) brightness jitter.

-See \cref{fig:uncond-diffcontent-diffstyle,fig:uncond-diffcontent-samestyle} for samples from an unconditional GAN, and \cref{fig:cond-samecontent-diffstyle,fig:cond-diffcontent-samestyle} for samples from a conditional GAN.
-One interesting observation about the samples in \cref{fig:cond-samecontent-diffstyle,fig:cond-diffcontent-samestyle} is that, since the number 7 was seen only in the horizontally flipped client, it retains this flipped direction through other clients as well.
-This is not a bug in our model but a feature.
-In general, learning flipping as a style does not seem to be easy.
-Also, rotations were not really learned as style (see \cref{fig:cond-samecontent-diffstyle}, lower left).
-However, the content was generally preserved through most other clients.
-We show performance on other more difficult augmentations in \cref{app:experiments}. \\ Finally, \cref{fig:acc} shows that the content representation has sufficient information such that a linear classifier can achieve of 98.1\% accuracy on the MNIST test set.
-It is also clear that the style representations do not contain as much information about the content.
-This empirically confirms that our method can capture the most of $\*z^c$ and disentangle it from $\*z_i^s, \forall i$.
+See \cref{fig:cond-fixstyle} for samples from a conditional GAN (i.e.\ labels $\*y$ are used in training).
+One interesting observation about the samples is that, since the number 7 was only seen in the horizontally flipped client, it retains this flipped direction across other clients as well.
+This is because learning flipping as a style is not incorporated in the design of our generator, and the same goes for rotations (see \cref{fig:cond-fixstyle}, lower left).
+However, the content was generally preserved throughout other clients.
+We argue that better architectures can mitigate this issue.
+Performance on other more difficult augmentations can be seen in the Appendix.